BikramMondal5/Tusk.AI/README.md

 ## 🚀 How to Use

-1. Enter the YouTube video URL in the input field.
+1. 🔗 Enter the YouTube video URL in the input field
-2. Select the target language for dubbing.
+2. 🌐 Select the target language for dubbing
-3. Click the "Dub Video" button.
+3. 🎬 Click the "Dub Video" button
-4. Wait for the process to complete and download the dubbed video.
+4. ⏳ Wait for the process to complete and 📥 download the dubbed video.

 ## 🤝 Contribution